-The fourth objective of this book is to provide the necessary knowledge and design principles for green-blue urban grids to area developers, managers and designers so that these measures can already be considered in the initiation phase and at the beginning of the design phase.
+The fourth objective of this website is to provide the necessary knowledge and design principles for green-blue urban grids to area developers, managers and designers so that these measures can already be considered in the initiation phase and at the beginning of the design phase.
 For this reason, in addition to listing the measures, attention is paid to defining successful vision development and implementation processes for these intersectoral measures.
 Giving new form to these processes is perhaps a greater challenge than the development of technical knowledge.

 The new measures require collaboration both within and outside a municipality by different disciplines and services that are not familiar with this way of working.
 Green-blue urban development requires collaboration between urban developers, architects, city ecologists, water experts, and the managers of green and open space.
 This collaboration must also be accepted and valued by the citizens.

 In recent years atelier GROENBLAUW has been commissioned by municipalities, provinces and the Dutch Ministry of Infrastructure and the Environment to work with those involved.
 Through interdisciplinary climate workshops we have been able to help develop attractive, integrated and widely accepted solutions for various areas (including Hoogeveen Bentinckspark, Culemborg EVA-Lanxmeer, Scheveningen Harbour and others).